Ssenseii/low-poly-laboratory/readme.md

 My editor is fast to set up.
 It exports directly to human-readable code (as well as other formats) that you can copy-paste on your own projects and have them working perfectly.

-Also it was a very fun challenge, and I wanted to understand more of threejs's secrets
+Also, it was an enjoyable challenge, and I wanted to understand more of Threejs's secrets

 #### What is it?

-Well in my mind, it's like an open-source 3D modeling  software but for threejs's pre-built shapes.
-It applies every known material and geometry transformation on the shapes and seperates them so that you can work on each one independantly, or more than one at a time !!!
+Well, it's like an open-source 3D modeling  software but for threejs's pre-built shapes.
+It applies every known material and geometry transformation on the shapes and separates them so that you can work on each one independently, or more than one at a time !!!

-- It's built for scalabality, so I'm always adding more.
+- It's built for scalability, so I'm always adding more.
 - It's easy to use
-- Best for Low Poly Models though it has features for glass, metal, plastic, and light reflections...
+- Is best for Low Poly Models though it has features for glass, metal, plastic, and light reflections...
 - almost no memory limitations (fps drops after 281 shapes)

 #### What isn't it?